 Likewise, amongst the guiding questions the DOJ includes in its 2017 release on how to evaluate the effectiveness of compliance programs, several address continuous evaluation and improvement.
 This may take several forms, including, but not limited to, internal audits, control testing of relevant controls and collection and analysis of relevant data, as well as evolving updates, which mainly concerns updating risk assessments and review of internal controls.
 Remediation and follow-up should guide you in improving your compliance program.

 What Should a Compliance Monitoring Plan Look Like?

-Here are a few practical guidelines to ensure the proper monitoring and review of your compliance program:
+Here are a few practical guidelines on how to monitor compliance with policies and procedures:

 - Plan: Put a plan in place and follow up on it.
 Set one, two or three-year goals and make sure to measure results.
 Whether it is to rewrite your code of conduct or provide more and better workforce training, make sure you track the progress of your initiative to figure out whether or not your compliance program is evolving and keeping up with best practices.

 - Capture data: Collect as much data on your compliance activity as possible and consolidate that information in accurate and useful ways.

 - Be proactive: Groom and aggregate your data.
 Analyse and track trends in compliance activity and report it to the right executives.
 One example could be tracking trends in exception request submissions: If you have a greater number of exception requests, it could attest to your success at making people understand the policy and the process, or maybe it’s a sign that do you have a bigger problem.